 The Malaysian giant turtle is semi-aquatic, living in large freshwater lakes, swamps and rivers.

-This turtle is classified as endangered in the wild, threatened by hunting and habitat destruction.
+This turtle is classified as Endangered in the wild, threatened by hunting and habitat destruction.

-It is hunted for meat, the pet market and for use in the Chinese medicinal trade.
+The Malaysian giant turtle is hunted for meat, the pet market and for use in the Chinese medicinal trade.
 Its habitat is being destroyed in a large scale conversion of forests to palm oil plantations.

 Help us save endangered wildlife across the world.